suniacamp/sunia-backend/README.md

 # sunia's google apps script backend
- SUNIA's backend, built using Google Apps Script and CLASP.
+SUNIA's backend, built using TypeScript, Google Apps Script and [clasp](https://github.com/google/clasp).

+## project structure

+We're currently porting everything to TypeScript.
+The `\old` directory (aptly named) contains all deprecated JavaScript files.
+The `\src` directory contains all in-use files.
+There is currently only one branch `master` which is used directly in production.
+In future, we should add a development branch.

 ##  running on your machine